siggame/colisee/TEMPLATE.md

 ## Getting Started

-How to get the service or library.
+How to get/install the service or library.

 ## Usage